cassa10/challenge-api/README.md

     >venv\Scripts\activate
     >pip install django

-# Set up and Start Server:
+# Set up and Start Server

 - Cd to repo main folder and then sucursal_crud.